pakrym/pipelines/pipelines.md

 ### Scheduling IO

 Usually when using async/await, continuations are called on either on thread pool threads or on the current `SynchronizationContext`.
 When doing IO it's very important to have fine grained control over where that IO is performed and pipelines exposes a `PipeScheduler` that determines where asynchronous callbacks run.
 This gives the caller fine grained control over exactly what threads are used for IO.
-An example where this is used in practice is in the Kestrel Libuv transport where IO callbacks run on dedicated event loop threads.
+An example of this in practice is in the Kestrel Libuv transport where IO callbacks run on dedicated event loop threads.

-## Related types

 ### ReadOnlySequence\<T\>

+### Other Related types

-As part of making
+As part of making System.IO.Pipelines, we also added a number of new primitive BCL types:

-### IBufferWriter\<T\>
+- `MemoryPool<T>` - .NET Core 1.0 added `ArrayPool<T>` and in .NET Core 2.1 we now have a more general abstration for a pool that works for more than just `T[]`.
+- `IBufferWriter<T>` - Represents a sink for writing synchronous buffered data (`PipeWriter` implements this)
+- `IValueTaskSource<T>`, `ValueTask` (non-generic) - `ValueTask<T>` has existed since .NET Core 1.1 but has gained some super powers in .NET Core 2.1 to allow allocation-free awaitable async operations.
+See https://github.com/dotnet/corefx/issues/27445 for more details.

 ## How do I use them?